Rezzansk/Java-Spring-RESTful-Api-JPA-Vet-Clinic-Management-System/README.md

 # Java Spring RESTful Api Vet Clinic Management System

 This project has been designed in order to meet the necessity of clinic operation demands and carry out the procedures in a fast and practical way.
+The REST API service of the "Veterinary Clinic Management System - Spring MVC" project.
+Addition to the MVC project, ElasticSearch, Redis and Swagger were used.

 ## Technologies Libraries and Frameworks